-My most recently published book is soon to be Of Sphere, selected by Carla Harryman for the 2016 Essay Press prize and at the printer as I write.
+Two: My most recently published book is soon to be Of Sphere, selected by Carla Harryman for the 2016 Essay Press prize and released November 1st.
 The book is composed of writing generated upon returning from Budapest after my Fulbright, beginning in the summer of 2011and carrying through until 2015, when I began an extensive revision process, submitting the book to the Essay Press contest in 2016.
 Founded by Eula Biss, Catherine Taylor, and Stephen Cope—three unparalleled innovators in the essay tradition—Essay Press is an independent press that seeks to publish work that challenges genre boundaries.
 Essay has published some of my favorite works of prose and I am honored to have a book on this list.

 Here you can read Carla Harryman’s introduction to the book and a sample of its pages.